 Most convictions will stay on your driving record for at least three years.
 Some convictions, such as those for impaired driving, will remain on your record for longer.
 You may be able to have a conviction removed from your record if you complete a rehabilitation program.

-If you have any questions about details listed on your drivers history, or would like some advice on how to improve your insurance rate, talk to one of our isure brokers today.
+If you have any questions about details listed on your driver’s history, or would like advice on improving your insurance rate, talk to one of our isure brokers today.